DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   is 5mm/s.
 #homing_retract_dist: 5.0
 #   Distance to backoff (in mm) before homing a second time during
 #   homing.
+If `use_sensorless_homing` is false, this setting can be set
-Set this to zero to disable the second home.
+#   to zero to disable the second home.
+If `use_sensorless_homing` is
+#   true, this setting can be > 0 to backoff after homing.
 The default
 #   is 5mm.
 #homing_retract_speed:
 #   Speed to use on the retract move after homing in case this should